-Like Silk Road, AlphaBay was used for trading of illegal drugs including fentanyl, to traffic in fake ID and to sell and buy guns and buy services such as hacking services.
-Over 6 countries helped with the take down including the US, Canada Lithuania, France, the UK and Thailand.
-The online marketplace accepted only digital currencies for payment – mostly Bitcoin.
+Like Silk Road, AlphaBay was used for trading of illegal drugs including fentanyl, to traffic in fake ID and to sell and buy guns and buy services such as hacking services and murder for hire.
+It accepted only digital currencies for payment – mostly Bitcoin.

-He committed suicide in prison a few days later rather than face justice in the US.
-The assets of him and his wife, and his family in Canada are already frozen in Greece, Canada, Thailand and Antigua.
-The FBI has also already seized the digital currencies he held at various exchanges around the world.
+He committed suicide in prison a few days after his arrest.
+His assets are frozen in Greece, Canada, Thailand and Antigua.
+The FBI has seized the digital currencies he held at various exchanges around the world.
 Cazes had US$3.6 million worth of Bitcoin, US$1.6 million worth of Ether and US$708,000 worth of ZCash.
 AlphaBay had over 240,000 different Bitcoin wallets.

 With respect to AlphaBay’s owner, the following banks banked Cazes and were the subject of seizure orders: Loyal Bank in St. Vincent and Grenadines; the Bangkok Bank, the Siam Commercial Bank and the Kasikorn Bank (all in Thailand), Bank Alpinum and Bank of Ayudhya.
 He also had a PayPal account and several Canadian bank accounts that were still open at the time of the take down.
-Bitcoin Suisse AG acted as his Bitcoin exchange, as did the Bitcoin Company Ltd.
+Bitcoin Suisse AG was his Bitcoin exchange.

 Cazes led a lavish lifestyle, buying numerous luxurious items from cars to condos to watches despite having no gainful employment or legitimate business that he could show AML officers to justify the vast amount of funds flowing through his bank accounts.